manticoresoftware/manticoresearch/docs/searching/percolate_query.rst

 Percolate query
 ---------------
 .. note::
-   This is a newly added feature.
-Possible changes may occur in future updates.
+   This is a new feature, not production ready yet, just for testing purposes mostly for now.
+Changes will occur in future updates.

 The percolate query is used to match documents against queries stored in a index.
-It is also called "search in reverse" as it works opposite than a regular search where  documents are stored and queries are issues against the index.
+It is also called "search in reverse" as it works opposite to a regular search where documents are stored in an index and queries are issued against the index.

-The queries are stored in a special RealTime index and they can be added,deleted and listed using INSERT/DELETE/SELECT statements in a similar way as documents in a regular index.
+Queries are stored in a special RealTime index and they can be added, deleted and listed using INSERT/DELETE/SELECT statements similar way as it's done for a regular index.

-Checking  if a document  matches any of the predefined criteria is made with the ``CALL PQ`` function , which returns a list of the matched queries.
+Checking if a document matches any of the predefined criterias (queries) can be done with the ``CALL PQ`` function, which returns a list of the matched queries.
-Note that it does not add the documents in the percolate index.
-You still need to use another index on which you will insert the documents for performing regular searches.
+Note that it does not add documents to the percolate index.
+You need to use another index (regular or RealTime) in which you will insert documents to perform regular searches.

 .. _percolate_query_tags:

 Tags
 ~~~~

-Query might have ``tags``. ``tags`` set for query with ``INSERT`` statement.
-Later user might list query with specific ``tags`` with ``SELECT`` statement
+A percolate query can have ``tags``. ``tags`` can be set for the query with ``INSERT`` statement.
+Later on a user might list queries with specific ``tags`` with ``SELECT`` statement
 or delete query(es) with ``DELETE`` statement.

 .. _percolate_query_filters: